OceanOptics/Inlinino/README.md

 ### Purpose of the project
 Inlinino is built to log data from sensors with analog or serial interface continuously during days.
 Few instruments from WETLabs are implemented: ECO-BB3, ECO-BB9, and WSCD.
 It can also log data from analog ports of an Arduino, an ADS-1X15 or any instrument for which a python API is available.

 The configuration of the software is done with json files and it outputs csv files hourly (by default) of data recorded.
-Post processing can be done through the software it-self or via post-processing with any data analysis tools such as Python, R or Matlab.
+Post processing can be done through the software it-self or with any data analysis tools such as Python, R or Matlab.

 ### Example of use
 Inlinino is designed to log optical measurements during oceanographic cruises but can be used or adapt in any other field.
 This code was tested during the [NAAMES](http://naames.larc.nasa.gov) cruise running 26 days in a row and is currently logging data on the Research Vessel [Tara](http://oceans.taraexpeditions.org/).
 It’s compatible with Windows 7 (probably 8 and 10 but not tested), OSX and should be working on common Linux distribution (not tested).